seanpc9/ARKit-Demo/README.md

 Project showing off some cool, easy to build Augmented Reality demos.

-Demos include the following:
+Demos include:

-- Earth floating in an absolute position, rotating infront of the user (optionally adding an artificial light over top of the globe.
+- Earth floating in an absolute position, rotating in front of the user (optionally adding an artificial light over top of the globe.
-- Placing text ontop of a detected plane
+- Placing text on top of a detected plane
-- Placing a teddy bear ontop of a detected plane, with a mode to shoot small cubes at the bear and use physics that apply to both the bear and the cubes.
-The bear can be knocked off of the plane if cubes with the right force are applied to it!
+- Placing the new VT logo on detected plane, with a mode to shoot small cubes at the logo and use physics that apply to both the logo and the cubes.
+The logo can be knocked off of the plane if you're accurate enough!

-## Branches: ##
-- `master` which contains the final code
-- `demo-starter` which contains a lot more commented code to walk through a demo showcasing adding lights to regular colored spheres and adding physics to the bear.
+- AR Quick Look

 ## About WillowTree! ##

-Built by WillowTree Engineers for a Tech Talk at RIT
+Built by WillowTree Engineers for a tech talk at Virginia Tech

 ![WillowTree Logo](https://github.com/willowtreeapps/spruce-ios/raw/master/imgs/willowtree_logo.png)